Sunscreen may prevent tanning to some degree, but it is still possible to get a slight tan. There is no such thing as a “safe tan.”

-There are some cases where a higher SPF may be needed, though, such as if you have a history of skin cancer, albinism, or immune disorders that make you burn easily.
+There are some cases where a higher SPF may be needed, such as if you have a history of skin cancer, albinism, or immune disorders that make you burn easily.

-It’s important to see your dermatologist every year for a skin check.
+It’s important to see a dermatologist every year for a skin check.
 You may need to see them more often if you have a recent history of skin cancer or have frequently tanned in the past.

 Wearing sunscreen can prevent some of the skin inflammation that leads to tanning, but this shouldn’t be your main concern when it comes to UV rays.